Room finishing

 To get started with the plugin, you must create a room trim configuration by clicking plus.
 Created configurations can be duplicated plus box multiple outline, renamed square edit outline, exported export, imported import and removed delete outline using the corresponding buttons.

 Next, you must click Add finishing creation setting to add a block of room finishing settings.
-Each block consists of the elements filter by parameters of rooms and individual settings for creating floors, wall finishing and ceilings.
+Each block consists of the elements filter by parameters of rooms and individual settings for creating:

 2